-Deregulation of the electricity market is now a reality in thirteen states, which is beneficial for consumers.
+Deregulation of the electricity and natural gas markets is now a reality in thirty-one states and Washington D.C., which is beneficial for consumers.
 Energy deregulation allows for competition, which in a free market results in lower prices and better service for energy customers.
 Without deregulated energy customers typically have only one regulated utility company to supply their electricity needs.
 If you did not like your electric rates your choice was to move or build your own generator.

 The challenge with the traditional regulated utility model is that only one company is in charge of generating, transmitting and distributing the electricity.
 Typically, state governments through Utility Commissions are charged with regulating the industry to make sure that citizens are charged a fair price for the service, often with less than stellar results.

 With no competition, the regulated utilities decide what services are provided and what facilities are necessary.
 With energy deregulation, the local incumbent power utility remains responsible for the delivery of electricity.
 However, consumers can choose their electricity generation supplier, choose how they contract for the supply and often choose how green their power consumption can be.